aws-lite/aws-lite/_changelog.md

 ### Added

 - Added initial support for acquiring AWS credentials via SSO (AWS IAM Identity Center)
+- Added initial support for acquiring AWS credentials in ECS, EC2, and other environments that use IMDSv2
+  - IMDSv1 is not currently supported
 - Increased support for creds and other various kinds of configuration via AWS config files (`~/.aws/config`)